mikolajczyk/mikoresume/master.md

 -   Designed and implemented dynamic front end of website for a softball league in HTML/CSS.
-It was an interactive website that helped organize and display schedules and standings for the client’s softball league
+It was an interactive website that helped organize and display schedules, standings, and team information for the client’s softball league

 -   Coded in JavaScript to implement interactive menus and tables with